cynsdaemon/portfolio-site-udacity/README.md

 Resources
 --------

 The live site is available [here](https://cynsdaemon.github.io/portfolio-site-udacity/).
 This is a portfolio theme written primarily in CSS and HTML.
 No JavaScript is utilized.
 Aside from using a web browser to view this project, no other dependencies are required.
-The live project is available [here](https://cynsdaemon.github.io/portfolio-site-udacity/).

 This project uses the following guides and libraries: